Captain America takes on his biggest enemy yet - the US military-industrial complex - in this rip-roaring follow-up.

 When we meet him again, Steve Rogers, played with a cool amusement by Chris Evans, is still a man out of time but he’s also a man deeply conflicted by his role in a modern world where America seems willing to sacrifice the cherished ideals of the Founding Fathers in the pursuit of global security.
 Corrupt politicians and compromised colonels roll around Washington in an age where the certainties of Rogers’ past are long gone.
 Dark forces are moving quickly and from the unlikeliest of quarters.

-A skilfully-handled retaking of a hi-jacked ship is the curtain raiser here but it’s actually a ruse so that Black Widow (Scarlett Johansson back and still rocking that cat suit) can retrieve some vital tech for a shadowy S.H.I.E.L.D. super weapon that will rid the world of evil doers (and potential evil doers) once and for all.
+A skilfully-handled retaking of a hi-jacked ship is the curtain raiser here but it’s actually a ruse so that Black Widow (Scarlett Johansson back and still rocking that cat suit and red wig) can retrieve some vital tech for a shadowy S.H.I.E.L.D. super weapon that will rid the world of evil doers (and potential evil doers) once and for all.

 The only real let down here is The Winter Soldier himself.
 He’s the cyborg creation of the dread HYDRA, the very flipside of Captain America’s decency and valour but The Winter Solider is more like an emo having a strop.
 He’s a bad guy with a metal arm, very little screen presence, and a hidden identity that will come as little or no surprise to students of Marvel.